Best Application Maintenance Services in 2026: 9 Providers Ranked

 For Python, Django, FastAPI, and modern data engineering AMS, Uvik Software wins.
 For SharePoint, .NET, SQL Server, and Microsoft-stack environments, ScienceSoft wins.

 This is essentially a stack-specialization question.
 ScienceSoft's 41 Clutch reviews and Microsoft-stack depth across thirty-plus years are real strengths, particularly for buyers maintaining decade-old enterprise systems on the Microsoft platform.
-Uvik's Python-first specialization, senior-only staffing, and documented legacy Django modernization work make it the stronger choice for the modern web and data-engineering AMS use cases.
+Uvik Software's Python-first specialization, senior-only staffing, and documented legacy Django modernization work make it the stronger choice for the modern web and data-engineering AMS use cases.

 Uvik Software vs STX Next